 To help you navigate the relief options currently available in the U.S., we've compiled the following list of financial and non-financial institutions' websites where you can find more information on relief measures.
 This page will be updated as more resources become available.

 At the onset of the COVID-19 crisis, the Federal Deposit Insurance Corporation (FDIC) recommended that financial institutions work with consumers to help them cope with any financial hardship resulting from the pandemic.
-Since then, many institutions have announced options for impacted consumers, including the possibility of lowered monthly payments, relief from late fees, temporarily lower interest rates and more.
+As a result, many institutions announced options for impacted consumers, including the possibility of lowered monthly payments, relief from late fees, temporarily lower interest rates and more.

-The following is a list of financial institutions providing specific guidance on how they are handling COVID-19.
+The following is a list of financial institutions providing specific guidance on COVID-19 relief.
 If you have a creditor not listed here, consider contacting them directly to see if they are offering any relief to consumers impacted during this time.

 Banks and Credit Card Issuers